ygboucherk/prima-pool-server/README.md

 - **Accounts** — register/login, scoped API keys (`worker` / `user`)
 - **Workers** — device registration, per-model waitlists, heartbeat-driven liveness;
-  worker endpoints accept EITHER the worker key OR the owning account's session token
+  worker endpoints accept EITHER the worker key OR the owning account's session token.
+  One account may run **multiple workers** (e.g. the same model on several machines);
+  each worker-scoped key is bound to the worker it registered, so cluster readiness and config are attributed to the correct device even within one account.
 - **Clusters** — forms a prima.cpp ring when a model's waitlist has enough memory, hands out WireGuard configs (ring order = peer order), readiness handshake
 - **Model integrity** — the registry pins each model to an exact GGUF SHA-256;